strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ### Step 4: Restart the servers to reflect latest changes

 Gatsby is a static-site generator.
-It means that you need to restart the servers for changes to appear on the frontend:
+It means that you need to restart the servers for changes to appear on the front end:

 1. In your terminal, press `Ctrl-C` to stop the servers.
 2. Make sure you are in the `my-project` folder.
 If not, type `cd my-project` and press `Enter`.